LumenVox is excited to announce the release of LumenVox Version 17.0.200. In this release, we have:

 - Random Sentence Generator.
 This module generates 10 random sentences at a time that are allowed by the grammar.
 Using it, you can check grammar coverage to make sure that the words and phrases you expect to be in grammar are, while simultaneously ensuring that phrases you don’t expect to be in grammar are not.

-But as much as we might like tuning because it makes applications better, there’s also a real bottom-line value associated with it.
-In a new whitepaper on LumenVox.com we describe the ROI of Speech Tuning, showing how to calculate the return on investment (ROI) of speech tuning.
+In an updated whitepaper we describe the ROI of Speech Tuning, showing exactly how to calculate the return on investment (ROI) of speech tuning.